 The Board is bound and guided by its Charter, and through the Group’s Code of Ethical Conduct it ensures that ethical behaviour and compliance with laws and regulations prevails across by the Group.
 Through the Social and Ethics Committee, the Board monitors and assures that Massmart applies the highest ethical standards as reflected in the Group’s Code of Ethical Conduct.
 In addition, the Code of Ethical Conduct articulates and gives effect to the Board’s agenda to promote a culture of organisational ethics.

-The Code of Ethical Conduct applies to all employees across all levels of the organisation, as well as all members of the Board.
+The Code of Ethical Conduct applies to all associates across all levels of the organisation, as well as all members of the Board.
 Massmart expects all suppliers, consultants, contractors and other service providers and professional advisors to act ethically and in a manner consistent with this Code of Ethical Conduct.
 Massmart’s formal trading agreements detail ethical practices and guiding principles that suppliers are expected to uphold, and supplier ethics messages are distributed in supplier communications and training.

 Massmart maintains an Ethics Reporting Line and Ethics Guidance Line that is independently run by Deloitte Tip-Offs Anonymous.
 Deloitte Tip-Offs Anonymous has been certified by the External Whistle-blowing Hotline Services Provider Standard E01.1.1.